-Should you buy the Fitbit Versa 2 or the Fitbit Inspire 2?
+Fitbit Versa 2 vs. Fitbit Inspire 2: Which should you buy?

 Smart and feature heavy

-A feature-heavy smartwatch that has Amazon Alexa built-in, music play and storage, and customizable clock faces and apps.
+A feature-heavy smartwatch with Amazon Alexa built-in, music play and storage, and customizable clock faces and apps.

 Sleek and to the point

-A basic health and fitness tracker that features a 10-day battery life, Active Zone Minutes, and 24/7 heart rate monitoring.
+A basic health and fitness tracker features a 10-day battery life, Active Zone Minutes, and 24/7 heart rate monitoring.

+Nicolette is a freelance writer for iMore.
+With over a decade of high-level experience as a health and fitness professional, Nicolette has become an expert in the industry.
+As a writer, quadruple-certified master fitness instructor, DJ/MC, and mom; she’s had the pleasure of working with some of the top websites, studios, and brands in the world throughout her career.
+A dedicated creative, Nicolette enjoys writing about all things: health, fitness, audio, and home.
+If she’s not working, you can find her sipping a glass of wine, enjoying a concert, or hanging with her family.